United States obscenity law: Obscene texts

-However, the book was labeled "erotica" in the 1965 case (206 NE 2d 403) and there a division between erotica and obscenity was made—not all items with erotic content were automatically obscene.
-Further, the 1965 "John Cleland's 'Memoirs'" case added a further qualification for the proving of "obscenity"—the work in question had to inspire or exhibit "prurient" (that is, "shameful or morbid") interest.
+However, the book was labeled "erotica" in the 1965 case (206 N.E.
+2d 403) and there a division between erotica and obscenity was made—not all items with erotic content were automatically obscene.
+Further, the 1965 John Cleland's 'Memoirs case added a further requirement for the proving of "obscenity"—the work in question had to inspire or exhibit "prurient" (that is, "shameful or morbid") interest.

 In 1964, the U.S. Supreme Court, in Grove Press, Inc. v.
 Gerstein, cited Jacobellis v.
 Ohio (which was decided the same day) and overruled state court findings of obscenity against Henry Miller's Tropic of Cancer.
-A unauthorized "Medusa" edition of the novel was published in New York City in 1940 by Jacob Brussel; its title page claimed its place of publication to be Mexico.
+An unauthorized "Medusa" edition of the novel was published in New York City in 1940 by Jacob Brussel; its title page claimed its place of publication to be Mexico.
 Brussel was eventually sent to prison for three years for the edition, a copy of which is in the Library of Congress.

 In 2005, the U.S. Department of Justice formed the Obscenity Prosecution Task Force in a push to prosecute obscenity cases.
 Red Rose Stories (www.red-rose-stories.com, now defunct), a site dedicated to text-only fantasy stories, became one of many sites targeted by the FBI for shutdown.
 The government alleged that Red Rose Stories contained depictions of child rape.
 The publisher pleaded guilty.

+In June 2021, a 65-year-old Texas man, Thomas Alan Arthur, was sentenced to 40 years in federal prison after being convicted of "five counts of trafficking in obscene text stories about the sexual abuse of children", as well as "three counts of trafficking in obscene visual representations of the sexual abuse of a child" (drawings of minors engaged in sexual activity), and "one count of engaging in the business of selling obscene matters involving the sexual abuse of children".
+In October 2022, the United States Court of Appeals overturned Arthur's conviction on one of the obscene images counts, but affirmed his convictions on the remaining counts and remanded him for resentencing.